-Reggie Johal looks at training methods to assist an American Football player to improve their speed and strength during the football off-season.
+Reggie Johal looks at training methods to assist American Football players in improving their speed and strength during the football off-season.

-American Football, like many other sports, has a history of coaches with a poor understanding of the sport's demands inflicting upon players the necessity to run laps of the pitch, and engage in other forms of training at odds with the sport's unique demands.
-With a constant stop-start style to the play, with the average play lasting no longer than ten seconds, followed by a much longer rest period, its demands are closer to traditional sprinting and weight training methods, than sports such as Rugby or Boxing, where there is a much greater endurance element required.
-At the same time, the sport has a big element of lateral mobility and technical considerations to consider, absent from pure speed or strength sports.
+American Football, like many other sports, has a history of coaches with a poor understanding of the sport's demands inflicting upon players the necessity to run laps of the pitch, and engage in other forms of training at odds with the sport's unique needs.
+With a constant stop-start style to the play, with the average game lasting no longer than ten seconds, followed by a much more extended rest period, its demands are closer to traditional sprinting and weight training methods, than sports such as Rugby or Boxing, where there is a much higher endurance element required.
+At the same time, the game has a significant aspect of lateral mobility and technical considerations to consider, absent from pure speed or strength sports.

-Given the wide range of requirements for the different positions in football, this article will focus on planning the training for a typical week for Linebackers, Backs and Strong Safeties, although the advice is applicable to most positions except Kickers and Offensive/Defensive Linemen.
-Even then, many of the elements would remain broadly similar for these positions.
+Given the full range of requirements for the different positions in football, this article will focus on planning the training for a typical week for Linebackers, Backs and Strong Safeties, although the advice applies to most positions except Kickers and Offensive/Defensive Linemen.
+Even then, many of the elements would remain broadly similar to these positions.

 Split Training vs Whole Body Training

 Most players will often follow a typical bodybuilding protocol where individual muscle groups are trained once per week with very high volume.
 Unfortunately, while this may work under certain circumstances for bodybuilders, football players cannot afford to adopt this method.
 Most significantly, this method of training makes it very difficult to integrate training with the demands of improving other elements vital to success in football.
 For example, many bodybuilders will train back, quadriceps, hamstrings on separate days.
-This will mean for most of the time players will have insufficient energy to perform their other drills, sprint work etc due to excessive muscular fatigue.
-Furthermore, split training will mean the central nervous system is always under stress from constantly performing high-intensity activity leading to impaired recovery and ability to perform other drills outside the gym with the required intensity.
+This will mean for most of the time, players will have insufficient energy to perform their other drills, sprint work etc. due to excessive muscular fatigue.
+Furthermore, split training will mean the central nervous system is always under stress from continually performing a high-intensity activity, leading to impaired recovery and the ability to perform other drills outside the gym with the required intensity.

-This leaves two options.
-The first is to adopt a lower/upper body split and the second is to adopt a full body training program.
+We have two options.
+The first is to adopt a lower/upper body split, and the second is to select a full-body training program.
 Both options have their advocates.
-Splitting the body into lower/upper will mean legs get trained twice a week meaning five days are left for rest.
-By only training legs on those two days, a greater volume of work can be performed on training days compared to a typical whole-body approach consisting of hitting the weights on a Monday, Wednesday, Friday basis, where because of the increased frequency and need to train upper body as well, leg training volume would need to be reduced.
+Splitting the body into lower/upper will mean legs get trained twice a week, meaning five days are left for rest.
+By only training legs on those two days, a higher volume of work can be performed.
+A typical whole-body approach consisting of hitting the weights on a Monday, Wednesday, Friday basis, because of the increased frequency and need to train upper body as well, leg training volume would need to be reduced.